 Let’s start with getting there.
 There are four options for travelling from Vienna to Bratislava: car, train, bus and boat.

-By train, travelling to Bratislava is very straightforward as you just head to Vienna Hauptbahnhof (HBF) and an hour later you’re at Bratislava’s main station.
+By train, making a day trip to Bratislava is very straightforward as you just head to Vienna Hauptbahnhof (HBF) and an hour later you’re at Bratislava’s main station.
 There are two departures twice hourly on regional trains, that strangely have different pricing.
 Trains departing Vienna at ’15 past the hour will cost 16.4€ oneway, while trains at ’38 only cost 10.1€, and I can’t figure out why.
 Timetables at www.oebb.at/en/.

 Visiting Bratislava by bus is just as easy.
 Also leaving from HBF, Slovak Lines offers an hourly service that goes to Bratislava’s bus station and airport.
 Tickets cost 5€ and can be bought either online or at the ticket office at either end.
 Please note that Bratislava’s bus station is written as Bratislava AS.
 While cheaper than the train, the bus trip will take 1.5hours so a bit slower than other means.
 There are other bus companies running this route, but none as cheap or running from HBF, as far as I know.